 - Genetic variation may impact a participant's response to study intervention, susceptibility to, and severity and progression of disease.
-Therefore, where local regulations and IRBs/ECs allow, a blood sample will be collected for DNA analysis. - The scope of the genetic research may be narrow (eg, 1 or more candidate genes) or broad (eg, the entire genome), as appropriate to the scientific question under investigation. - The samples may be analyzed as part of a multistudy assessment of genetic factors involved in the response to study intervention or study interventions of this class to understand treatments for the disease(s) under study or the disease(s) themselves. - The results of genetic analyses may be reported in the CSR or in a separate study summary, or may be used for internal decision making without being included in a study report. - The sponsor will store the DNA samples in a secure storage space with adequate measures to protect confidentiality. - The samples will be retained as indicated: - Samples for specified genetic analysis (see [Section 8.6.1](#)) will be stored for up to 3 years after the completion of this study (eg, CSR finalization). - Retained samples will be stored indefinitely or for another period as per local requirements. - Participants may withdraw their consent for the storage and/or use of their Retained Research Samples at any time by making a request to the investigator; in this case, any remaining material will be destroyed.
-Data already generated from the samples will be retained to protect the integrity of existing analyses. - Samples for genetic research will be labeled with a code.
+Therefore, where local regulations and IRBs/ECs allow, a blood sample will be collected for DNA analysis. - The scope of the genetic research may be narrow (eg, 1 or more candidate genes) or broad (eg, the entire genome), as appropriate to the scientific question under investigation. - The samples may be analyzed as part of a multistudy assessment of genetic factors involved in the response to study intervention or study interventions of this class to understand treatments for the disease(s) under study or the disease(s) themselves. - The results of genetic analyses may be reported in the CSR or in a separate study summary, or may be used for internal decision making without being included in a study report. - The sponsor will store the DNA samples in a secure storage space with adequate measures to protect confidentiality. - The samples will be retained as indicated: - Sample for specified genetic analysis (see [Section 8.6.1](#)) will be stored for up to 15 years or other period as per local requirements. - Samples for genetic research will be labeled with a code.
 The key between the code and the participant's personally identifying information (eg, name, address) will be held securely at the study site.